-A transplant is a treatment for end-stage kidney disease.
+A transplant is a treatment for kidney failure.
 Find out what's involved, who can have one, and how to prepare.

-A transplant is a treatment for end-stage kidney disease, where the kidneys are no longer able to function.
+A transplant is a treatment for kidney failure, where the kidneys are no longer able to function.
 Most people go on dialysis first while they're waiting for a suitable kidney to be available.

 We welcome you to call our Kidney Helpline on 1800 454 363 for additional support.

 Before you decide to have a transplant, it's important to talk to your doctor and understand the risks.
 You might also find the resources below useful.